 Q. Guess someone forgot to tell Hitler!
 What do you like to do when you’re not writing?

-A. Hike.
-Bike.
-Shoot.
+A. Hike the glorious Sonoran Desert.
 Read.
 Travel.
-I used to hang out with my honey, who coincidentally was my wife of four decades, proving that yes, one CAN live happily ever after, but sadly, she died in 2015 of metastatic breast cancer.
+Shoot.
+I used to do all that with my honey, who coincidentally was my wife of four decades, proving that yes, one CAN live happily ever after, but sadly, she died in 2015 of metastatic breast cancer.
 MBC is more evil than any cartel enforcer, I’ll tell you.

 Q. Ah, geez, cancer sucks.
 I’m sorry for your loss, man.